stephens-isonishi/food_android_app/README.md

 ## Current Approach
 Considered using new approach with Inception V3 transfer learning, and made the last 178 layers trainable.
 According to [stratospark's Github](https://github.com/stratospark/food-101-keras), they had some success with this method on the Food-101 dataset.
 Thus, I thought it was worth considering.
 This is available in the `revised_transfer_learning.py` file.
-Some of the code structure is from
+My initial thought process was to use numpy arrays as can be seen in `pretrained_reference/numpy_tl_reference.py` and I also used stratospark's code for Food-101 as reference which is available in `pretrained_reference/stratospark_food101_reference.py`.

-## Considering to...
+Currently training model...